 In fact these words would’ve, could’ve and should’ve tend to hang like baggage around your neck, dragging along the floor behind you.
 The more you worry the heavier the dragging mess of concern becomes and the burden is just too much for anyone.
 The slower walk, gradually brings you to a halt in life.

 You could of course add if, maybe and many more words to the things that are holding you back in life.
 So why don’t we cut free?
 Well if you are like me, you tend to be strolling merrily through life one day only to suddenly realize the walk is not as easy as it was the day or week before.
 And here is where you can change the way you live your life.

-You could start, as I am trying to, analyzing what it is that is troubling you but rather than start to relive the same experiences over and over again, just try quickly to understand what was said and what you learned from that moment.
+You could start, as I am trying to, analyzing what it is that is troubling you.
+But rather than start to relive the same experiences over and over again, just try to quickly to understand what was said and what you learned from that moment.
 Memories are wonderful things, but life is too short to be reliving old moments, especially when there are millions of new ones waiting for you around the corner.
-So try to remember not to take excess luggage as you go through life; It just costs you more than you really should to be paying.
+So try to remember not to take excess luggage as you travel through life; It just costs you more than you really should to be paying.